Recommendation and Use of Thickened Liquids in the Management of Oropharyngeal Dysphagia

 Thickened Liquids: Benefits and Risks

 Thickened liquids may reduce the risk of laryngotracheal aspiration during drinking.
 While aspiration may be mitigated with an increase in liquid viscosity, rates of pneumonia and respiratory complications have been shown to increase with the use of thickened liquids (Logemann et al., 2008; Wotton, 2008).
 While the rate of pneumonia associated with prandial aspiration—outside of acute CVA—ranges from 1-12% (Feinberg, Knebl, & Tully, 1996; Logemann et al., 2008).
-Even with acute CVA, it has been demonstrated that aspiration alone is insufficient for the development of pneumonia; rather, it is the activation of the parasympathetic nervous system that inhibits the immune response to pathogens in the lungs (Prass, et al., 2006).
-Indeed, the pathogenesis of pneumonia from aspiration of food and liquid remains poorly understood, and misconceptions about the development of nosocomial pneumonia still abound (Dickson, Erb-Downard, & Huffnagle, 2014).
-Yet, decades of research consistently demonstrate that aspiration alone will not result in the development of pneumonia (Langmore et al., 1998; Feinberg, Knebl, & Tully, 1996; Ashford, 2001; Brock et al., 2017).
+Even with acute CVA, it has been demonstrated that aspiration alone is insufficient for the development of pneumonia; rather, it is the activation of the sympathetic nervous system that inhibits the immune response to pathogens in the lungs (Prass, et al., 2006).
+Indeed, the pathogenesis of pneumonia from aspiration of food and liquid remains poorly understood, and misconceptions about the development of nosocomial pneumonia still abound (Dickson, Erb-Downward, & Huffnagle, 2014).
+Yet, decades of research consistently demonstrate that aspiration alone will not result in the development of pneumonia (Langmore et al., 1998; Feinberg, Knebl, & Tully, 1996; Ashford, 2005).